Rugby: St Kentigern College hits back with stunning claim after being effectively kicked out of top competition

-St Kentigern College has reacted to the decision to exclude them from Auckland's top First XV rugby competition, by launching a stunning counter-attack against other rival schools.
+St Kentigern College has reacted to the decision to exclude them from Auckland's top First XV rugby competition - by launching a stunning counter-attack against rival schools.

 The Herald revealed today St Kents have been effectively kicked out of next year's 1A First XV competition after a coalition of rival schools agreed to boycott the school because of their recruitment policy, which they deem to be morally and ethically reprehensible.

-[St Kentigern College kicked out of top rugby competition as rivals promise boycott]
+• Elite Auckland school St Kentigern College kicked out of top rugby competition as rivals promise boycott

 St Kents revealed a few weeks ago that they have taken on five boys on full scholarships, all of whom played for first XVs at schools outside the Auckland area.

-Although there are no rules regarding how many students can be introduced from outside of Auckland, other schools felt this was a step to far.
+Although there are no rules regarding how many students can be introduced from outside of Auckland, other schools felt this was a step too far.

 As a result, 10 schools in the 1A competition where St Kents play are refusing to play the school in next year's competition.